janis-kra/eslint-config-janiskra/README.md

 ## Usage

-There are two versions, `base` and `react`.
-For now, the main difference is that the former extends `airbnb/base` while the latter extends `airbnb` (i.e. it uses all the react stuff that you do not need for, say, a node.js project).
+There are three versions, `base`, `node` and `react`.
+For now, the main difference is that the base and nodejs configs extend `airbnb/base` while the react config extends `airbnb` (i.e. it uses all the react stuff that you do not need for, say, a nodejs project).

 ### base